prakhag2/LLaMA-Efficient-Tuning-SFT/README.md

          Where to offload parameters?       none
          How many gradient accumulation steps you're passing in your script?
 [1]: 4
          Do you want to use gradient clipping? [yes/NO]: no
-         Do you want to save 16-bit model weights when using ZeRO Stage-3? [yes/NO]: no
+         Do you want to save 16-bit model weights when using ZeRO Stage-3? [yes/NO]: yes
          Do you want to enable `deepspeed.zero.Init` when using ZeRO Stage-3 for constructing massive models? [yes/NO]: yes
          Which Type of launcher do you want to use? standard
          How many GPU(s) should be used for distributed training?
 [1]:32